robotics-upo/siar_navigation/README.md

 * depth2cloud [https://github.com/robotics-upo/depth2cloud.git]

-### ECMR 2019
+## Robotics paper simulations

-Here you can find the instruction for executing the simulations presented in the paper "Sampling-based planning for a sewer inspection ground robot" in the European Conference on Mobile Robots (EMCR 2019).
-The four different planners were tested in the in a testbench of simulations in synthetic maps, where the planner with the best performance was t-RRT.
-Finally, this t-RRT planner in realistic simulations using the Gazebo high fidelity robot simulator.
+Here you can find the instruction for executing the simulations presented in the paper "Advanced sampling-based planning strategies for a sewer inspection reconfigurable robot" submitted to the Robotics journal of MDPI.
+The three different planners were tested in the in a testbench of simulations in synthetic maps, where the planner with the best performance was t-RRT.
+Finally, the RRT* planner was tested in realistic simulations using the Gazebo high fidelity robot simulator.
 The model and world used in the simulations can be found at [https://github.com/robotics-upo/siar_simulator].

-All the code was developed and tested in Ubuntu 16.04 and ROS Kinetic.
+All the code was developed and tested in Ubuntu 18.04 and ROS Melodic.

-#### Synthetic map
+### Synthetic map

 Run the following command to execute all the synthetic map simulations presented in the paper: